kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

 #### Role

-First, we are gonna create a new role with the [security:createRole](/core/2/api/controllers/security/create-role) action.
+First, we are going to create a new role with the [security:createRole](/core/2/api/controllers/security/create-role) action.

-The following role description give access to [auth:getCurrentUser](/core/2/api/controllers/auth/get-current-user) and [server:info](/core/2/api/controllers/auth/get-current-user) actions only.
+The following role description gives access to [auth:getCurrentUser](/core/2/api/controllers/auth/get-current-user) and to the [server:info](/core/2/api/controllers/auth/get-current-user) actions only.

 ```js
 {